CHC30121 Certificate III in Early Childhood Education and Care

 What further education can I do after completing the course?

-- CHC50121 Diploma of Early Childhood Education and Care (not offered at AMES)
+- CHC50121 Diploma of Early Childhood Education and Care (Offered at AMES)

 Information sessions scheduled every Friday at 02:00 PM via Zoom.